itu-square/quantify_linux_errors/notes/kconfig.md

 So the data structure for a feature's dependencies should contain two lists.
 One list with the 'and's and one list with the 'or'-expressions.

+### Interesting files and functions

+I have extracted all the function names in both files.
+They are in this folder in the files `confdata.c.functions` and `conf.c.functions`.

+<src>/scripts/kconfig/confdata.c
+  -

+<src>/scripts/kconfig/conf.c
+  -

 ### References

 [1] https://en.wikipedia.org/wiki/Extended_Backus–Naur_Form